MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 ## Mixed-node scenarios

-When a cluster or system incorporates different server types or billing models this is known as a mixed-node scenario.
+When a cluster or system uses different server types or billing models this is known as a mixed-node scenario.
 If your cluster includes a mixed-node scenario, a notificaation in your monthly billing status details appears.

 :::image type="content" source="media/oem-license/no-active-oem-license.png" alt-text="Screenshot of a billed monthly cluster without an active Azure Stack HCI OEM license." lightbox="media/oem-license/no-active-oem-license.png":::